angular/angular/aio/content/guide/router.md

 ## `<base href>`

 The router uses the browser's <a href="https://developer.mozilla.org/en-US/docs/Web/API/History_API#Adding_and_modifying_history_entries" title="HTML5 browser history push-state">history.pushState</a> for navigation.
-`pushState` allows you to customize in-app URL paths; for example, `localhost:4200/crisis-center`.
+`pushState` allows you to customize in-application URL paths; for example, `localhost:4200/crisis-center`.
-The in-app URLs can be indistinguishable from server URLs.
+The in-application URLs can be indistinguishable from server URLs.

 Modern HTML5 browsers were the first to support `pushState` which is why many people refer to these URLs as "HTML5 style" URLs.